johndoknjas/hypixel-online-friends/README.md

   - `pylint *.py` will review the code for style.
   - `pydeps hypickle` will output a dependency graph of the project's modules.
   - `python my-linter.py` is a basic script I wrote that mainly attempts to find functions which are never/rarely used.
   - `pytest tests.py` runs a few basic automated tests.
-To run manual tests (output to the screen needs to be judged by the tester), run `python tests.py`.
+Note that this requires installing `vulture`, `mypy`, and `vermin`.
+To run manual tests (i.e., the output to the screen needs to be judged by the tester), run `python tests.py`.
   - `vermin hypickle` deduces the oldest version of python that works to run the project.
 The expected output is 3.8, corresponding with `requires-python = ">= 3.8"` in `pyproject.toml`.

 ### Acknowledgements: